Get Smart About College Rankings

 Some rankings rely on subjective input, such as opinions of professors or students.
 Others use objective data, such as qualifications of entering freshmen, graduation rates, or endowment size.
 The organization conducting the ranking should provide an explanation of how it collects data and opinions, and how it weights these factors.
 For example

 - The famous U.S. News ranking gives a great deal of weight to a peer assessment survey, in which college presidents rate other colleges similar to their own.

-- Forbes' Best Value Colleges bases 20%of the ranking on alumni earnings, 15% on average debt at graduation, 15% on leadership roles of alumni, and 10% on academic success, among other factors.
+- Forbes' America's Best Colleges bases 20%of the ranking on alumni earnings, 15% on average debt at graduation, 15% on leadership roles of alumni, and 10% on academic success, among other factors.

 - Niche's Top Public Universities methodology bases 40% of the ranking on academics and 27.5% on a "value" grade determined by student opinion, the average loan amount students carry, and alumni earnings.